Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Track expected value per protected hour.

-Move 3: Measure the Return — Track Revenue Per Protected Hour
+Move 3: Measure Revenue Per Protected Hour for Your 20 Weekly Focus Blocks

-You can’t protect what you can’t prove—that’s where most founders fall apart.
+You can’t protect what you can’t prove—and that’s where most founders fall apart.

-The trap: protecting time but not connecting it to revenue outcomes.
-“I focused better this week” means nothing.
-“I closed 3 deals from Tuesday’s protected sales block” means everything.
+The real trap is protecting time without tying it to revenue: “I focused better this week” means nothing, while “I closed three deals from Tuesday’s protected sales block” means everything.

-Measurement creates accountability.
-To yourself and to the system.
+Measurement creates accountability—to you and to the system.

 A course creator making $31,000/month implemented protected time but couldn’t tell if it worked.
 “I think I’m more productive?”